claytose/CS312Minecraft/README.md

    ```
 3. Run the command `terraform init` to set up terraform files using the terraform scripts from the repository.
 4. Run the command `terraform apply` to apply these changes.
+   - Type `yes` when prompted to apply changes.
 ---

 ## 4. Install Java